freebsd-ita/gufi-blog/content/elk-3.md

 ELK engineers suggest to use ELK not only for **DEBUG**/**ERROR** messages, but also for application ones: this will add a great value to your logs and, once again, the world will be a safer place thanks to you, too.

-There were no screenshots in this article, so that's a potato for you: [http://saibateku.net/potato/potato.jpg]
+There were no screenshots in this article, so that's a potato for you [here](http://saibateku.net/potato/potato.jpg)